jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 1. On your host, run `ls /dev/tty*`.
 This will list all of the available tty devices available to your Mac.
 2. Connect the USB end of the cable to your host.
 3. Run `ls /dev/tty*` again and compare this output to the last output; hopefully a new device popped up, something like `/dev/tty.usbserial-AB0JTTYI`
-4. Knowing that device, and assuming a baud rate of 115200, run the `screen` program like so: `sudo screen /dev/tty.usbserial-AB0JTTYI 115200`
+4. Knowing that device, and assuming a baud rate of 115200, run the `screen` program like so:
+{% highlight bash %}
+sudo screen /dev/tty.usbserial-AB0JTTYI 115200
+{% endhighlight %}

 # Run the bloops
 <br>